chrishyland/chrishyland.github.io/_posts/2018-6-29-decorators.md

 ```
 > I choose you Pikachu!

-The alternative and more common styling of the above is to just the @ symbol like below.
+The alternative and more common styling of the above is to just use the @ symbol like below.

 ```python
 def wrap_poke(pokemon):